Stong, Snider, Watson, All Early Ontario Family Names

 A Connection Into the Watson Family of Chinguacousy Township

 Egerton Green Watson, was a son of John G. Watson and his wife, Jemima Rook.
 John Watson was born in Strathdon, Aberdeenshire, Scotland in 1800, a son of George Watson and Mary Grassick.
 He came to Upper Canada in 1824 and married Jemima Rook in January 1830 at Toronto.
-After their marriage, John and Jemima made their home in Grahamsville, Peel County, Ontario.
+After their marriage, John and Jemima made their home in the village of Grahamsville, that would be designated, after the year 1850, as part of Chinguacousy Township in the County of Peel.

 Stong-Snider-Watson Family Connections